zpz/zpz.github.io/_posts/2016-08-09-scala-or-python.md

 - `Spark` will **not** be the center of our work, just like `Impala` is not.
   It’s a tool, maybe a big one, but is **much** smaller than the primary programming language.
 - Personally, `Scala` is not really on my “to-learn” list, because it has pretty firmly gained the reputation of being complicated and hard to maintain.
-Some say it’s the “`C++` on JVM”.
+Some say it’s the “`C++` on JVM” (or worse).
   I saw one comment that it’s become even more complicated than `C++`.
   This year, Odersky (creator of `Scala`)  announced that some features will be [removed from the language](https://www.lightbend.com/company/news/after-a-quiet-2015-martin-odersky-outlined-significant-plans-for-scala-at-scala-days-new-york).

   Everyone is smart enough to learn `Scala`, or `C++`, or even `Perl`, and feel fast and efficient.
   That’s not the problem.
-The problem is team, is collaboration.
+The problem is team, is collaboration, is focus of work.

 To wrap up, this is not about which one of `Scala` and `Python` is better, or whether `Scala` is worth learning.
 It’s about **ROI**.
 If you’re not already “pretty good” at `Python`, my opinion is to resist the distractions.
 Learn the language.
 Learn a new library.
 Learn a new type of programming topic.
 Using the tool you have invested in.

-(This was a note to my team.)